patrickjm/websocket-dom/packages/websocket-dom/README.md

 });
 ```

 Next we need to set up the client code that actually runs in the browser.
 This will require a bundler.
-It will automatically create a websocket connection, watch for client-side events, and update the DOM from backend mutations:
+It will automatically create a websocket connection, watch for client-side events, and update the DOM from backend instructions:

 ```ts
 import { createClient } from "websocket-dom/client";